Customer lifetime value (CLV) is not a static metric. It changes over time—sometimes dramatically—as you observe new data about a customer.

 Pick two dates and answer the following questions:

 - Which tier do most new customers fall into?

 - What percentage of customers went from a high tier to medium or low tier?

 - Similarly, what percentage of customers move from the medium tier to the other two tiers?

 - Lastly, what percentage of customers go from the lowest tier to the medium and high tiers?

 The following chart shows this type of migration.
-Generally, what we expect to see is that people stick with their existing tiers, but time to time migrate up or down.
+Generally, what we expect to see is that people stick with their existing tiers.
+From time to time, they migrate up or down.
 In a business that’s doing well, very few people migrate downwards and more people migrate upwards.

-Customer migration analysis can be very helpful in understanding how the value of a customer is changing over time once they have been acquired.
+Customer migration analysis can be very helpful in understanding how the value of a customer changes over time.
 As a business, you want to incentivize upward customer migrations, or, at the very least, hold them constant.
 If your business experiences significant customer migration, stay tuned for our upcoming blog on the drivers of customer migration.